 If you believe your require note taking services, please contact Disability & Access Services at 617-353-3658 or email@example.com.

-- You are responsible for selecting a note taker within the first two weeks of the semester.
-Exceptions may be made on a case by case basis.
+- You are responsible for selecting a note taker early in the semester.
 Staff and Faculty cannot be note takers.
 If you cannot find a note taker, you may ask your instructor to make a recommendation, or an in-class announcement asking if anyone is interested in taking notes.